A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error

-Note that the compression of unstructured mesh data is not to be confused with mesh compression, which aims to reduce the accuracy of the mesh.
-In contrast, we motivate this work by the accumulated amount of time-varying and multivariate data associated with a static mesh, for example, nodal values such as temperature, velocity, and pressure in ocean-climate models and computational fluid dynamics.
-In this case, the aggregated size of the nodal data is orders of magnitude larger than the mesh itself and necessitates the reduction of the nodal data.
+We motivate this work by the amount of time-varying and multivariate data associated with a static mesh.
+For example, in a Model for Prediction Across Scales-Ocean (MPAS-Ocean)~\mbox{\cite{e3sm}} simulation, a 60-year of monthly dataset across 80 depth layers with 115 variables, including temperature, salinity, velocity, and pressure, share the same underlying unstructured mesh.
+In this case, the aggregated size of the nodal data is $O(10^6)$ larger than the mesh itself and necessitates the reduction of the nodal data.